Skip to content

 Income always personalIncome is sensitive even in shared finances, prevents double-counting in household budgetCan't auto-compute total household income without both partners opting in

-I created a comprehensive design system called "Teal & Sand" with tokens for color, typography, spacing, and animation.
-The palette centers on warm neutrals (stone, sand) with teal as a punctuation color appearing on roughly 5% of the screen: buttons, progress bars, active states.
+I created a comprehensive design system with tokens for color, typography, spacing, and animation.
+The palette centers on warm neutrals (stone, sand) with a soft rose as the punctuation color appearing on roughly 5% of the screen: buttons, progress bars, active states.
 Finance apps that lean on red and aggressive colors create anxiety.
-Teal & Sand is deliberately calm.
+Rose & Sand is deliberately calm.
 The app should feel like a conversation, not a warning.

 The animation system has three layers: micro-interactions (button presses, toggle slides), entrance animations (staggered card fade-ups on page load), and functional animations (progress bar fills, value counters).
 Every animation serves a purpose, nothing decorative.